Wiveliscombe: Churches

+Media

+Television signals are received from either the Stockland Hill or Mendip TV transmitters.
+Local radio stations are BBC Radio Somerset on 95.5 FM, Heart West on 96.5 FM, Greatest Hits Radio South West (formerly The Breeze (Bridgwater & West Somerset) on 107.4 FM, and 10Radio, a community based station which broadcast on 105.3 FM and also online.
+Local newspapers are Somerset County Gazette and West Somerset Free Press.

 Education

 Wiveliscombe Primary School serves most of the surrounding villages.
 Kingsmead School, for pupils aged 11 to 16, houses a Theatre and Sports Hall and a youth club complementing the town's Recreation Ground where the Tennis, Rugby, Cricket and Football Clubs have their bases.